Skip to content

 cfg = CFG.Player;

-• With all that set up, we can finally use our config in objPlayer's movement code.
+• With all that set up, we can now use our config in objPlayer's movement code.
 For example, here's how you could use MoveSpeed for simple top-down movement and collision:

 js